Teksta versija

 Section 9.
 Statistical Council

-(1) The Statistical Council is an advisory body the purpose of which is to promote development of the Production system of official statistics, to provide recommendations to statistical institutions regarding the Production system of official statistics, to facilitate cooperation between statistical institutions, respondents and users of official statistics, and to provide opinion on the draft version of the Official Statistics Programme.
+(1) The Statistical Council is an advisory body the purpose of which is to promote the development of the system for the production of official statistics, provide recommendations to statistical institutions on the system for the production of official statistics, facilitate cooperation between statistical institutions, respondents and users of official statistics, and provide opinion on the draft version of the Official Statistics Programme.

 (3) Members of the Statistical Council shall not receive any remuneration for their work at the Statistical Council.